dmin0763/SmiteRandomizer/README.md

 # SmiteRandomizer
   This program will allow users to randomly select characters to play as in the game of Smite.
-This program can also filter the selection based on class and damage type, as well as the ability to filter out unwanted characters.
+This program can also filter the selection based on class, and unwanted characters can be filtered out manually.

 ## Instructions:
   Extract the zip file and place the SmiteRandomizer folder wherever you want it to be.
 All necessary files for keeping the program